cockpit-project/cockpit/doc/authentication.md

 Once a result is known a "init" command should be sent.
 If the login was succussful you can usually just let the bridge do this.

-If the login was not sucessful the JSON should include a problem field.
+If the login was not successful the JSON should include a problem field.
 Values of
 ```authentication-failed```, ```authentication-unavailable``` or ```access-denied```
 are translated to the appropriate cockpit error codes.
 Any other values are treated
 as generic errors.
 Additionally a message field may be included as well.